hyperfiddle/electric-starter-app/src/user/demo_two_clocks.md

-Streaming lexical scope.
-The server clock is streamed to the client.

 Novel forms:
 * `e/defn`: defines an Electric function, which is reactive
 * `e/client`, `e/server`: compile time markers, valid in any Electric body